JacobHA/JacobHA.github.io/research-page.markdown

 Since joining UMass Boston in Fall 2020, I have been working with Dr. Rahul Kulkarni ([website][rahul-website]).
 Under his guidance, I have learned about Markov Decision Processes (MDPs), large deviations theory (LDT), and reinforcement learning (RL).

 I am currently working on Reinforcement Learning (RL), specifically its applications and connections to physics.
-I have studied several forms of RL (standard vs. maximum entropy; average reward vs. discounted) in my research and my current goal is to understand how RL can be made more efficient in practice.
+I have studied different forms of RL (standard vs. maximum entropy; average reward vs. discounted) in my research and my current goal is to understand how RL can generally be made more efficient in practice.
+For a recent (March 2022) talk at the APS March Meeting take a look [at this video][yt-link].

-This includes:
+My research includes:
 - Using prior knowledge of primitive behaviors to quickly learn more complex behaviors
     - Humans learn many disjoint tasks, but are able to combine them at will.
 For instance, we can extend our empty hand; and we also can grasp a ball.
 With minimal effort, we combine these skills by handing that ball to someone.
 - Making agents which are able to adapt to new contexts (new dynamics, new rewards)